Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Location-Scale Families

 Further, to demonstrate that increasing $k$ yields no substantial gains in efficiency, in Table 3.2 we list AREs of the generalized QLS estimators for Cauchy, Gumbel, Laplace, Logistic, and Normal distributions, when $k = 15, \, 20, \, 25$.
 As is evident from the table, choosing $k=25$ over $k=15$ results in $\sim 1\%$ improvement of AREs.
 Similar magnitude improvements can be observed when the extreme quantile levels $a$ and $b$ are changed from $(0.02, 0.98)$ to $(0.05, 0.95)$ to $(0.10, 0.90)$.
 In view of this discussion and keeping in mind that $k$ should be odd (see the ARE entries for Laplace), we can say that the choice of $k=15$ would suffice in most situations.
 However, in order to not squander much efficiency at some unusual location-scale distributions, $k=25$ is a safer choice.

-Finally, it is tempting to try the brute force approach for the ordinary QLS estimators with the hope that it would substantially improve ARE.
-In Table 3.3, we list AREs for the oQLS estimator (of the joint location-scale parameter) when $k$ ranges from 15 to 200.
-Depending on the distribution and how low the ARE value is at $k=15$, some tiny improvements are still possible even for $k=200$ (Cauchy) but they are leveling off (Logistic).
+Finally, it is tempting to try the brute force approach for the oQLS estimators with the hope that it would substantially improve ARE.
+We computed AREs for oQLS when $k$ ranges from 15 to 200, but found that the improvements are minor.
+(Those computations will not be presented here.)
+In particular, depending on the distribution and how low the ARE value is at $k=15$, some tiny improvements are still possible even for $k=200$ (Cauchy) but they are leveling off (Logistic).
 More interestingly, for the Laplace, Normal, and Gumbel distributions, their AREs reach the peak at some lower $k$ and then start slowly declining.
 This behavior is not unexpected because the oQLS estimator, while consistent, is based on an incorrect simplifying assumption that {\boldmath $\Sigma_*$} is the $k \times k$ identity matrix.
 This assumption, combined with the brute force approach, will eventually penalize the estimator's performance.